teddymacharia354-code/aws-automation-terraform-boto3-projects-/01-ec2-infrastructure-automation/README.md

 terraform output
 ```

 Open the EC2 console and confirm that the instance is running.
-Look for the name `terraformboto3inst1`.
-Take a screenshot.
+Look for the name `terraform-boto3-inst-1`.

 ## Step 17: Test the web server